1,000,000 free RPC requestsJust a wallet, via x402.

 How the explorer aggregates feedback

-This explorer pulls every FeedbackSubmitted and FeedbackRevoked event for each agent across all indexed chains.
-For each tag, it computes the average rating across non-revoked feedback records.
+This explorer pulls every NewFeedback and FeedbackRevoked event for each agent across all indexed chains.
+For each score-like tag, it computes the average normalized value across non-revoked feedback records.
 Those per-tag averages feed into the reputation formula documented at /reputation-v1.

 The agent detail page breaks this down: the full feedback timeline, tag averages, and unique-clients count (where unique is per address, not per event).
 Revoked records are shown in the timeline as revoked rather than hidden — so a reader can see the full history, not just the current score.